Tips and tricks Best practice guides, FAQ & more

 An important part of a quality strategy is deciding who is responsible for what in your team.

-To devise a good strategy, you need a team that isn’t preoccupied by resource-heavy and time-consuming QA manual testing.
+To devise a good QA test automation strategy, you need a team that isn’t preoccupied by resource-heavy and time-consuming manual testing.

 Automating parts of the testing process can give you the time you need to make a thorough and effective quality strategy.